Vg34100/ecs271-project/README.md

 ## Project Overview

-This project attempts to implement FlashAttention, a memory-efficient approach to computing self-attention in Transformer models.
-The goal is to understand how the algorithm avoids materializing the full O(L²) attention matrix by using tiling and online softmax computation.
+This project implements FlashAttention, a memory-efficient approach to computing self-attention in Transformer models.
+We demonstrate how the algorithm avoids materializing the full O(L²) attention matrix by using tiling and online softmax computation.

+**Key Results:**
+- **93.5% memory savings** at 8K sequence length (4208MB → 274MB) on H200 GPU
+- **4.1x speedup** with Triton kernel implementation on RTX 3070 GPU
+- Numerical equivalence maintained (max difference < 10⁻⁶)
+- Tested on both enterprise (H200 150GB) and consumer (RTX 3070 8GB) hardware
+- 23 comprehensive unit tests validating correctness

 Standard attention requires O(L²) memory for the attention matrix, which becomes prohibitive for long sequences.
 FlashAttention processes attention in blocks to reduce memory usage while maintaining numerical correctness.